 If an object becomes lodged in the ear:

 - Don't probe the ear with a tool such as a cotton swab or matchstick.
 You risk pushing the object farther in and damaging the ear.

 - Remove the object if possible.
 If the object is clearly visible, pliable and can be grasped easily with tweezers, gently remove it.

 - Try using gravity.
 Tilt the head to the affected side to try to dislodge the object.

 - Try using oil for an insect.
-If the foreign object is an insect, tilt the person's head so that the ear with the offending insect is upward.
+If the foreign object is an insect, tilt the person's head so that the ear with the insect is upward.
 Try to float the insect out by pouring mineral oil, olive oil or baby oil into the ear.
-The oil should be warm but not hot.
-As you pour the oil, you can ease the entry of the oil by straightening the ear canal.
-Pull the earlobe gently backward and upward for an adult, backward and downward for a child.
-The insect should suffocate and float out in the oil bath.
-Don't use oil to remove any object other than an insect.
+The oil should be warm, but not hot.
+Don't use oil to remove an object other than an insect.
 Don't use this method for a child if ear tubes are in place or if you think the eardrum may be perforated.
-Signs of this are pain, bleeding or discharge from the ear.
+Signs and symptoms of a perforated eardrum are pain, bleeding or discharge from the ear.

-If these methods fail or the person continues to experience pain in the ear, reduced hearing or a sensation of something lodged in the ear, seek medical assistance.
+If these methods fail or the person continues to experience pain, discharge from the ear canal, reduced hearing or a sensation of something lodged in the ear, seek medical assistance.

 Last updated: September 12th, 2017